Installing on Google App Engine¶

 Before you begin…

-- Make sure Java 8 or higher is installed on your system.
+- Make sure the Java 8 JDK or higher is installed on your system.

 - You will need a Gmail account to use App Engine.
 This Gmail account will be the owner of the Google Cloud Platform project under which your App Engine will execute.